obiwan87/odin-intellij/README.md

 This plugin provides support for the [Odin programming language](https://www.odin-lang.org) in IntelliJ IDEA.
 You can add the plugin to your JetBrains
 IDE via the "Plugin" settings panel or by visiting the [Odin Plugin Page](https://plugins.jetbrains.com/plugin/22933-odin-lang-support).

-## Getting Started

-To begin, ensure you have installed the plugin using the steps mentioned above.

 ### Compatibility with JetBrains Products

 This table summarizes the features supported by the Odin IntelliJ Plugin across various JetBrains IDEs, including debugging, project creation,